krynv/react-qrcode-generator/README.md

 # react-qrcode-generator

-A very basic react web application which generates QR codes on the fly, featuring the latest SAP UI5 Styling.
+A very basic React web application which generates QR codes on the fly, featuring the latest SAP UI5 styling.

 Please note that this functionality only works on Google Chrome.